Certifiers Make Neural Networks Vulnerable to Availability Attacks: Threat Model

-A second, often more powerful, attack vector is to change the machine learning model itself, which sits at the core of the system, through training-time attacks.
+Our availability attacks build on the idea of training-time attacks, which allows the attacker to influence the machine learning model during training.
 Depending on the attacker's access to the model, we distinguish between two types of attacks: those with \emph{direct} access to the model during training and those with \emph{indirect} access via the training data.

-\paragraph*{Direct Access} This threat model assumes that an attacker can directly influence the training of a model, including its optimization objectives.
-This model is, for example, used by Hong \etal\cite{hong2021handcrafted} to add a backdoor to models.
-Obviously, this threat model gives the attacker a lot of power, which makes it hard to defend against.
-However, it is not an unrealistic assumption for practical applications.
-Many companies rely on a large supply chain with external manufacturers supplying individual modules.
+\bparagraph{Direct Access} The direct access threat model assumes white-box access of the attacker to the machine learning model during training, including influencing its optimization objective.
+This threat model is, for example, used by \citet{hong2021handcrafted} to add backdoors.
+While giving the attacker significant power, it is not an unrealistic assumption for practical applications.
+Many companies rely on an extensive supply chain with external manufacturers supplying individual modules.
 Considering the fact that, for deep learning systems, a large amount of intellectual property lies within the training data and procedure, companies are reluctant to part with it and instead sell the already trained model to their customers.
-The high computational cost of large, state-of-the-art models also contributes to the outsourcing of model training.
-This results in the described threat model, where the victim can no longer make any assumptions about the integrity of the training process.
+The high cost of training large, state-of-the-art models also contributes to the outsourcing of model training.

-\paragraph*{Indirect Access} A weaker assumption on the capabilities of the attacker is when the attacker cannot directly influence the training process, instead relying on data poisoning.
-In this work, we consider the weaker version of injection attacks, where the attacker cannot modify existing training data but instead injects a few additional, malicious training samples.
-This type of poisoning attack is relatively easy to perform since all deep learning models rely on large amounts of training data, which are often collected from untrusted sources, \eg from end-users or scraping the web. \\
+\bparagraph{Indirect Access} A weaker assumption on the capabilities of the attacker is when the attacker cannot access the model at all, instead relying on data poisoning.
+In this work, we consider the weaker version of injection attacks, where the attacker cannot modify existing training data but instead injects a few additional malicious samples.
+This type of poisoning attack is relatively easy to perform since deep learning models rely on large amounts of training data, which are often collected from untrusted sources.
+In this setting, the attacker never has access to the victim model.